 Migration in Textbooks: A comparative Research Project

-During the last decades, migration has world wide gained in importance, not in the least in the countries of Western Europe.
-Europe has historically been and continues to be a continent that displays various forms of migration.
-The expansion of the European Union, the continuous (re)-unification of families, the careful liberalization of labor markets, de-colonization, the collapse of the Soviet system, the end of the Cold War and the pervasiveness of the worldwide flow of asylum seekers clearly indicate that emigration will continue throughout the decades to come.
-Integration and interethnic coexistence in terms of existing immigrants as well as future immigration present an important and powerful challenge to the design and development of European society.
-What was originally thought of as short-term admission and integration problems of immigrants has turned out to be a long-term, social, political and cultural challenge.
+The topic of migration has gained in significance around the world in the last ten or twenty years, especially in the countries of Western Europe.
+Europe has historically been, and continues to be, a continent that experiences various forms of migration.
+The expansion of the European Union, the continuous (re)-unification of families, the careful liberalisation of labour markets, de-colonization, the collapse of the Soviet system, the end of the Cold War and the pervasiveness of the worldwide flow of asylum seekers clearly indicate that emigration will continue throughout the decades to come.
+Integration and interethnic coexistence as well as future immigration present major challenges to the design and development of European societies.
+What were originally thought of as short-term issues related to the admission and integration of immigrants have turned into long-term, social, political and cultural challenges for which European societies have largely proved to be unprepared.

-The movement of people across borders will continue to be a defining characteristic of Germany and Europe in the 21st century.
-Social, cultural and demographic diversity are likely to increase rather than decrease in the future.
+The movement of people across borders will continue to shape Germany and the rest of Europe in the 21st century.
+Social, cultural and demographic diversity are more likely to increase than decrease in the future.
 The Europe of the future will be increasingly marked by the diversity of and differences between people, groups and cultures.
-Pluralism will be a central theme of future collective identities and will directly be defined by a diversity based on migration.
+Pluralism will be a central theme of future collective identities and will be directly defined by diversity shaped by migration.

-The project compared the ways in which migration and immigration history is treated in the teaching materials of the previously mentioned countries, starting in 1945.
-The most important forms of migration, which marked the European post-war history, are escaping, persecution, colonial repatriation, labor migration, ethnic migration ("repatriation" of co-ethnic minorities to their homeland, for example the re-immigration of emigrants to Germany) as well as illegal migration.
-Central questions are how the changes that occur as a result of migration affect national self-understanding, the ways in which foreigners are perceived and how this latter perception, in turn, affects the foreigners themselves.
+The project compared the ways in which migration and immigration history has been addressed in the teaching materials of different European countries since 1945.
+The most significant forms of migration to shape post-war Europe have been escape from persecution, expulsion, colonial repatriation, labour migration, ethnic migration (‘repatriation’ of ethnic minorities to their homeland, for example the re-immigration of emigrants to Germany) as well as illegal migration.
+Examining how changes resulting from migration affect national self-understanding was central to the project, as well as the ways in which foreigners are perceived and how this perception, in turn, affects the foreigners themselves.

 -